LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_coinduction:

 ``coinduction``
-   Informs Logtalk if the back-end Prolog compiler provides the minimal support for cyclic terms necessary for working with :term:`coinductive predicates <coinductive predicate>`.
+   Informs Logtalk if the backend Prolog compiler provides the minimal support for cyclic terms necessary for working with :term:`coinductive predicates <coinductive predicate>`.
 Possible flag values are ``unsupported`` and ``supported``.